CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 <!-- omit in toc -->
 ### **CONTENT_BOUNDING_SPHERE**

 The bounding volume of the content of  tile, expressed as a [sphere (as defined by 3D Tiles 1.0)](https://github.com/CesiumGS/3d-tiles/tree/master/specification#sphere).
-The content bounding volume must be completely contained within the bounding volume of a tile.
+This property is equivalent to `tile.content.boundingVolume.sphere`.

 * Type: `ARRAY`
 * Component type: `FLOAT32` or `FLOAT64`